 What is the one-sentence synopsis of your book?

-Patricia Chadwick used her children to get revenge on her ex-husband and is now growing old alone and hating it, so she sets out to analyze where her life went so wrong and find out whether she can reconcile with her children.
+Patricia Chadwick used her children to get revenge on her ex-husband and is now growing old alone and hating it, so she sets out to analyze where her life went wrong and find out whether she can fix it.

 Will your book be self-published or represented by an agency?